edgio-docs/edgio-docs/guides/prefetching.md

     },
   })

-  // Some APIs, like Shopify, attempt to establish a session by setting a cookie.
-The XDN will
+  // Some APIs, like Shopify, attempt to establish a session by setting a cookie. {{ PRODUCT_NAME }} will
   // not cache responses with a set-cookie header, so we remove it before attempting to write
   // the response to the cache
   removeUpstreamResponseHeader('set-cookie')